jTomiak-28/tomiak-chemnitzer.github.io/_articles/my-great-grandfather.md

   </figcaption>
 </figure>

 If you're wondering, Maczka is pronounced "mat-ska."
 It's a Polish name – Walter and his whole family were Polish.
 His parents Valentine and Angeline were both children when their families immigrated, as best Bernie can recall.
-They lived in a neighborhood by Newport Avenue in the Southwest of the city.  "[It was] quite heavily Polish," recalls Bernie.
+After Walter married Estelle, they lived in a neighborhood by Newport Avenue in the Northwest side the city.
+That's where Bernie grew up.  "[It was] quite heavily Polish," she recalls.

 The parents sent Bernie to a Polish school downtown, where she studied Polish language and learned traditional dances while in costume.
 "They wanted us to learn the Polish culture," she says.
 Polka music was a piece of this culture too.
 Many of the school's dances were set to polka, and Bernie says, "[Polka] was my mom and dad's favorite."
 She remembers jukeboxes and radio stations dedicated to the genre.
 But she tells me her generation was more interested in other music: "What we now call the oldies," she says – 50s and 60s pop.
 "The Beatles, for one," she recalls clearly.

 <figure>
   <img src="/assets/images/family/the-fam.jpg" alt="(Black and white) A family of seven all dressed up for a nice photo.">
   <figcaption>Bernie's family at her parents' 25th anniversary.
-From left to right: John, Estelle, Valentine, Melanie, Joan, Bernie, and Wally.
+From left to right: John, Estelle, Walter, Melanie, Joan, Bernie, and Wally.
   </figcaption>
 </figure>